gaudot/SlicerDentalSegmentator/README.md

 >Isensee F, Jaeger PF, Kohl SAA, Petersen J, Maier-Hein KH. nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nat Methods.
 2021;18(2):203-211. doi:[10.1038/s41592-020-01008-z](https://doi.org/10.1038/s41592-020-01008-z)

-If you need command-line interface use, [the pretrained model is available on Zenodo platform](https://zenodo.org/doi/10.5281/zenodo.10829674).

-This work was developed by the [AP-HP (Assistance Publique - Hôpitaux de Paris)](https://www.aphp.fr/), [Arts et Métiers Institute of Technology](https://www.artsetmetiers.fr/fr) and financed by the [FFO (Fédération Française d'Orthodonthie)](https://orthodontie-ffo.org/) and the [Fondation des Gueules Cassées](https://www.gueules-cassees.asso.fr/).

 ## Using the extension

 This extension is compatible with 3D Slicer 5.6.1 and later versions.